mikpaszkowski/node-blog-project/README.md

 ## Overview

 This small project have one goal, to improve my skills in the back-end of applications.
-This app execute simple CRUD operations such us GET/POST/DELETE (without Update yet) to save this data in the MongoDB database.
+This app execute simple CRUD operations such us GET/POST/DELETE/PUT to save this data in the MongoDB database.
 Whole strucutre of the project is kept within the MVC pattern.
+Additionally, the authentication is provided by the JWT token.

 ## Tech Stack